theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 different from database: service expose an application-specific API that only allow inputs and outputs that are predetermined by the business logic.

+We should expect old and new versions of servers and clients to be running at the same time, and so the data encoding userd by server and client must be compatible.

 ### Web services
 When http is used as the underlying protiocal for talking to service:
 1. client running on user's devices
-2. one service making request to another service.
+2. one service making request to another service (same organization as a part of miscroservice architecture, different org, public APIs provided by online services, Oauth etc).

 REST is not a protocol, but a design philosophy that builds upon HTTP.

 The API of SOAP is described using XML langugae called WSDL, is not designed to be human-readable.

+REST favor simpler approaches, typically involving less code generation and automated tooling, such as OpenAPI

 ### The problem with rpc
 RPC try to make remote network service look the same as calling a function or method in your programming language, within the same process.
 Issues: